se7enxweb/exponentialbasic/README.md

 Learn more about eZ Publish Basic features in detail.
 Study our documentation, [FEATURES.md](FEATURES.md).

+## Software Features Roadmap

+Learn more about eZ Publish Basic features roadmap in detail.
+Study our documentation, [ROADMAP.md](ROADMAP.md).

 ## PHP Compatability

 For the latest information about the development of php 8 compatibility read our documentation, [COMPATABILITY.md](COMPATABILITY.md) - eZ Publish Basic Module Compatibility with PHP8.x.